8 Worthwhile Things to Do in Suzhou in 1-3 Days

 There’s lots to see and do in the Panmen complex, making the trip across Old Town very much worth the effort.

-The highlight for us in the vast scenic area was the stunning seven-story Ruiguang Pagoda.
+Our favorite part of the complex was the stunning seven-story Ruiguang Pagoda.
 Constructed in 247, it is the oldest pagoda in Suzhou.

 For a small fee you can even ascend the pagoda to the 4th floor for awesome views of new and old Suzhou.